google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 for any analysis where a function provides a scale parameter, it is best to define it with the native resolution of the dataset (500m), which can include region reduction and exporting results.

+- MODIS cloud masking can influence results.
+If there are a number of sequentially masked image pixel observations (clouds, poor quality), the actual date of the first observation with zero percent snow cover may be earlier than identified in the image time series.
+Regional patterns may be less influenced by this bias than local results.
+For local results, please inspect image masks to understand their influence on the dates near snowmelt timing.

 ### Single-year map